School of Law

 Lilly Reintegration Scholarship – Type: Scholarship Award: Amounts vary Eligibility: Applicant must be diagnosed with schizophrenia, schizophreniform disorder, schizoaffective disorder, or bipolar disorder.
 Must currently be receiving medical treatment, including medications and psychiatric follow-ups.
 Must be actively involved in rehabilitative or reintegrative efforts, such as clubhouse membership, part-time work, volunteer efforts, or school enrollment.
 NOTE: Correspondence and distance learning courses, online courses and non-credit courses are not covered under this scholarship.
 This scholarship is only available to U. S. citizens attending classes within the United States.
 Deadline: January 14 Additional info: Completed application package includes an application form, essay, transcripts, recommendation forms from three references, and school financial requirements including a completed FAFSA.
 The application can be downloaded by clicking on the title.
 Correspondence and distance learning courses, online courses, and no-credit courses are not covered under the scholarship.
 If you have any questions you may e-mail them at firstname.lastname@example.org.
 If you do not have internet access or you may contact them by calling 1-800-809-8202.

-Lois Roulston Beach Suburban Republican Women's Club Single-Parent Scholarship – Type: Scholarship Award: $500 Eligibility: Must be a single parent continuing his/her education.
-Deadline: March 1 st, annually Additional info: To receive a copy of the application please email your request to email@example.com, contact Cheryl Mercer at 757-474-2333, or send a written request to Cheryl Mercer, Beach Suburban RWC, 4601 Southern Pines Drive, Virginia Beach, VA 23462.
-Submit completed application to: the same address.
+Lois Roulston Beach Suburban Republican Women's Club Single-Parent Scholarship – Type: Scholarship Award: $1500 Eligibility: Must be a single parent continuing his/her education.
+Deadline: April 15, annually Additional info: submit completed applications to email@example.com, or email to Tonya Jones, Beach Suburban Republican Women's Club, 3845 Liberty Ridge, Virginia Beach, VA 23452.

 Martin Luther King, Jr. Scholars Program – Type: Internship Award: Contact for more details Eligibility: The Program is a unique summer internship experience at the U.S. Department of Education.
 Up to 10 undergraduate or graduate students with an interest in education policy or public policy and administration will be selected to participate in the program.
 Selected students will be designated as Martin Luther King, Jr., Scholars and will receive federal temporary appointments in the excepted service for up to 12 weeks at grades GS 4-9, depending on qualifications and education level completed.
 Deadlines & additional info: For additional information please click on the title.